Jake-M-77/fern-showcase-with-css/README.md

 OverSimplified

+The B1M

+---

 License ⚖️

-This project is fan-made and intended for educational purposes to showcase HTML skills.
+This project is fan-made and intended for educational purposes to showcase HTML and CSS skills.
 No content ownership is claimed over Fern TV or the featured channels.